damienstanton/generic-go/docs/about_me.md

-## Damien
+# Damien Stanton

 - `@damienstanton` on GitHub, LinkedIn, and most other social media
-- Senior SWE at an IoT startup in DC (https://signalframe.com)
+- Senior SWE at an IoT startup in DC called [signalframe](https://signalframe.com)

 My background:
 - Been in the industry for around a decade